ZoomInfo Technologies Inc. (ZI) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price predicted by analysts for ZI is $19.85, which is $5.87 above the current price.
-The public float for ZI is 295.95M and currently, short sellers hold a 4.69% ratio of that float.
-The average trading volume of ZI on November 21, 2023 was 6.24M shares.
+The average price predicted for ZoomInfo Technologies Inc. (ZI) by analysts is $19.85, which is $5.55 above the current market price.
+The public float for ZI is 295.95M, and at present, short sellers hold a 4.69% of that float.
+On November 27, 2023, the average trading volume of ZI was 6.24M shares.

 ZI’s Market Performance

-ZI’s stock has seen a 11.39% increase for the week, with a -17.72% drop in the past month and a -21.94% fall in the past quarter.
-The volatility ratio for the week is 3.87%, and the volatility levels for the past 30 days are at 4.69% for ZoomInfo Technologies Inc. The simple moving average for the last 20 days is 0.91% for ZI stock, with a simple moving average of -34.77% for the last 200 days.
+ZI’s stock has seen a 7.40% increase for the week, with a -9.06% drop in the past month and a -20.18% fall in the past quarter.
+The volatility ratio for the week is 3.08%, and the volatility levels for the past 30 days are at 4.43% for ZoomInfo Technologies Inc. The simple moving average for the past 20 days is 5.37% for ZI’s stock, with a -32.58% simple moving average for the past 200 days.

 Analysts’ Opinion of ZI